Philippines TraveL GUIDE

 1. Visa for the Philippines

-What’s more, if you’re already thinking about extending your stay when you land in the country, you can carry out the Philippines visa extension right at the airport before picking up your luggage.
-In this case you’ll have to pay 3,130 pesos for 59 days.
+What’s more, if you’re already thinking about extending your stay when you land in the country, you can extend your Philippines visa right at the airport before collecting your luggage.
+In this case you’ll have to pay 4,130 pesos for 59 days.

 DO YOU LIKE OUR CONTENT?
 Help us keep the site alive.